GDQuest/krita-batch-exporter/README.md

 ## Follow us, Support our work

 Krita Batch Exporter is a GDQuest project.
 Our mission is to bring people together to become better game developers, all that using and contributing to Free Software.

+This add-on's development is funded by our [game creation courses for Godot](https://gdquest.mavenseed.com/).
+Consider getting one to support our work!

 We make Free tutorials and tools to learn game creation.
 You can find us on: